How To Clean Carbon Steel Wok – [7 Methods & Tips]

 What’s more, it significantly improves your cooking experience, too.

-Below we will answer the above mentioned questions and will give you some very easy to follow methods on How To Clean a Carbon Steel Wok, whether greasy, burnt, or rusty.
+Below we will answer the above mentioned questions and will give you some very easy to follow methods on how to clean carbon steel wok, whether greasy, burnt, or rusty.

 The most common reason why carbon steel woks catch rust is that they need seasoning.
 Seasoning is the process of sealing the surface of the wok with oil.